233 Broadway, NY, NY, Class A Office space 10,000-25,000 sq ft sublease. Class A Office space 10,000-25,000 sq ft for

 Many of the largest deals reflected renewals by Lower Manhattan’s real estate sectors including FIRE and Government.
 Other essential deals among FIRE or Government tenants included American Express with near $74 square foot renewal at 200 Vesey Street at Brookfield Place.
 Rents in this neighborhood are averaging rent around: $56 per square foot.
 Another giant development in Lower Manhattan is World Trade Center, which presents seral sky rising office buildings and provides around 20 million square feet for lease.

 The average asking rent in the WT center is around: $76 per square foot.

 One of the most expensive and trendy submarkets is the Tribeca or short for “Triangle Below Canal Street.
 Office space future tenants can expect a bill for just around: $70 per square foot for office space.
 In other words, the Downtown Manhattan office space is a great choice and perfect for commercial tenants in financial and government institutions as of unequaled vicinity to New York City’s heart infrastructure.
 Class A and Class B office space buildings are preferable from most of the local tenants.
 Let’s see the numbers:

-Downtown Manhattan Class A office space asking rents are: $70 per square foot.
+Downtown Manhattan Class A office space asking rent prices are: $70 per square foot.

-Class B office space are: near $62 per square foot and Class C is: $55 per square foot.
+Class B office space rent prices are: $62 per square foot.